jpetazzo/intro-to-docker/slides/Install_Docker/Body.md

 * the request goes to the Boot2Docker VM in VirtualBox,
 * the Docker Engine in the VM processes the request.

-Reminder: all communication happens over the API!
+All communication with the Docker Engine happens over the API.

+This will also allow to use remote Engines exactly as if they were local.

 <!SLIDE>
 # Aboout boot2docker